 Broadforks are a great tool for sustainable farming, they do the work of a tiller without the fuel usage or damage to the worms and microorganisms in the soil.
 If you do any research into tilling and soil preparation with broadforks it is likely you will come to the same conclusion.

-In this article we will discuss broadforks in general, but the video shows the process I took to make a homemade broadfork.
+In this article we will discuss broadforks in general.
+However, the video shows the process I took to make a homemade broadfork.

-You can purchase broadforks in a variety of places – they cost from $60 to $300 – I would recommend you getting a heavy duty broadfork with thick tines because the manner of use puts a lot of stress on the tool.
+You can purchase broadforks in a variety of places.
+They cost from $60 to $300.
+I would recommend you getting a heavy duty broadfork with thick tines.
+This is because the manner of use puts a lot of stress on the tool.

 Using them is simple, you simply stand it up in the soil you wish to till, stand on it and rock your weight over it to push the tines into the soil, and then step off and pull back.
 The pulling action levers the tines up through the soil, lifting and slicing the soil to aerate and break it up.